Water clock

-Water clocks are one of the oldest time-measuring instruments.
-The bowl-shaped outflow is the simplest form of a water clock and is known to have existed in Babylon, Egypt, and Persia around the 16th century BC.
-Other regions of the world, including India and China, also have early evidence of water clocks, but the earliest dates are less certain.
-Some authors, however, claim that water clocks appeared in China as early as 4000 BC.
-Water clocks were also used in ancient Greece and ancient Rome, described by technical writers such as Ctesibius and Vitruvius.
+Water clocks are some of the oldest time-measuring instruments.
+The simplest form of water clock, with a bowl-shaped outflow, existed in Babylon, Egypt, and Persia around the 16th century BC.
+Other regions of the world, including India and China, also provide early evidence of water clocks, but the earliest dates are less certain.
+Water clocks were used in ancient Greece and in ancient Rome, as described by technical writers such as Ctesibius (died 222 BC) and Vitruvius (died after 15 BC).

 Designs

 A water clock uses the flow of water to measure time.
 If viscosity is neglected, the physical principle required to study such clocks is Torricelli's law.
-There are two types of water clocks: inflow and outflow.
+Two types of water clock exist: inflow and outflow.
 In an outflow water clock, a container is filled with water, and the water is drained slowly and evenly out of the container.
 This container has markings that are used to show the passage of time.
 As the water leaves the container, an observer can see where the water is level with the lines and tell how much time has passed.
-An inflow dasher water clock works in basically the same way, except instead of flowing out of the container, the water is filling up the marked container.
+An inflow water clock works in basically the same way, except instead of flowing out of the container, the water is filling up the marked container.
 As the container fills, the observer can see where the water meets the lines and tell how much time has passed.

 Some modern timepieces are called "water clocks" but work differently from the ancient ones.
 Their timekeeping is governed by a pendulum, but they use water for other purposes, such as providing the power needed to drive the clock by using a water wheel or something similar, or by having water in their displays.
-A water clock is one of the oldest instruments ever, and one of the most important.

 The Greeks and Romans advanced water clock design to include the inflow clepsydra with an early feedback system, gearing, and escapement mechanism, which were connected to fanciful automata and resulted in improved accuracy.
 Further advances were made in Byzantium, Syria, and Mesopotamia, where increasingly accurate water clocks incorporated complex segmental and epicyclic gearing, water wheels, and programmability, advances which eventually made their way to Europe.
 Independently, the Chinese developed their own advanced water clocks, incorporating gears, escapement mechanisms, and water wheels, passing their ideas on to Korea and Japan.

 Some water clock designs were developed independently, and some knowledge was transferred through the spread of trade.
 These early water clocks were calibrated with a sundial.
-While never reaching a level of accuracy comparable to today's standards of timekeeping, the water clock was the most accurate and commonly used timekeeping device for millennia, until it was replaced by more accurate pendulum clocks in 17th-century Europe.
+While never reaching a level of accuracy comparable to today's standards of timekeeping, the water clock was a commonly used timekeeping device for millennia, until it was replaced by more accurate verge escapement mechanical clocks in Europe around 1300.